Bitcoin is not truly yours until you make it yours

 To perform this second step, you need a ‘wallet’.
 ‘Wallet’ options include dedicated hardware (for offline ‘cold storage’), software (which sits on a mobile device or computer), ‘multi-sig’ (where more than one person/ device is needed to gain access to the bitcoins), and even hardware/ software combination solutions.
 None of these 'wallets' actually contain your bitcoins (remember they always stay on the Bitcoin ledger), but instead control the private keys which grant access to them.

-Which ‘wallet’ you choose will depend on your own circumstances, attitude, budget and knowledge level.
+Which ‘wallet’ you choose will depend on your own circumstances, attitude, budget and knowledge level, as well as the value involved.
 But it should always be based on open-source software and have easy-to-implement and robust backup procedures, so you can still access your bitcoin(s) if your hardware/ software – or the company which made it – fails.

 Until you take this second step, ‘your’ bitcoin isn’t yours at all: it’s just a balance owed to you by your third-party provider, which you may well lose (if the provider becomes bankrupt, for example).